vgspedro/vivaapi/README.md

 # Viva Wallet Native Checkout V2 API PHP Wrapper Library by Aleksey Kuleshov

+This package is based on Aleksey Kuleshov work.

+Has been modded to suit my needs.

 This is a wrapper for Native Checkout V2 API of Viva Wallet: https://developer.vivawallet.com/online-checkouts/native-checkout-v2/

 ## How to use